Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/talisman-of-ultimate-evil.md

 aliases: ["Talisman of Ultimate Evil"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-207. Available in the SRD.
+BookSource: "Dungeon Master's Guide p.
+207. Available in the SRD."
 ---
 # Talisman of Ultimate Evil
 *Wondrous Item, major, legendary (requires attunement by a creature of evil alignment)*